shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![OS path2](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/4_mac_path2.png)

-**<a name=”step5”>Step 5</a>:** In a terminal or file manager, browse to the folder where the project’s pipeline configuration is stored and open the folder.
+<a name=”step5”></a>**Step 5:** In a terminal or file manager, browse to the folder where the project’s pipeline configuration is stored and open the folder.

 There are three subfolders in a Toolkit configuration root folder: **cache**, **config** and **install**.
 Open the **config** folder and nested inside you will find several subfolders and a few files.

 ![Config content](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/5_config_content.png)

 The **env** folder stores the integration settings that support the environments artists work within.
-Environments allow any point in a pipeline process: creating an asset, animate, model, lighting, creating a scene, etc..., and any type of artist to have a customized workspace geared toward the actions the artist is performing.
-Different artist types who focus on specific points in a pipeline can have the environment customized for the way they work and customized in a way that makes the pipeline more effective.
-The default configuration allows for easy setup of environments targeted at various points in a pipeline within specific software integrations.
-Customizing environments based on artist types requires a more advanced setup.
-Explore more about [Environments](Link to environment document).
+Environments allow different stages in the pipeline to have a customized configurations.
+The Default Configuration comes with a set of pre-defined environments, but these can be modified if your pipeline requires a more granular set.

-**Step 6:** Open the **env** folder; the other folders are utilized to extend other areas of Toolkit.
+**Step 6:** Open the **env** folder.

 Toolkit uses YAML files to configure functionality.
 YAML was chosen as the language for the configurations because it allows the files in Toolkit to be formatted in a way that’s easily readable, lightweight, and simple to customize.
 You can explore more about YAML [here](https://yaml.org/).
-The configurations are made up of nested YAML files that provide identifiers for apps, software integrations, pipeline steps, or tasks, and other bundles of code.
+The configurations are made up of nested YAML files that provide identifiers engines, apps, and frameworks.
 It’s a roadmap of sorts guiding you to the specific bundle of code that controls the actions you want to affect.

 ## Editing the configuration file

-Shotgun Toolkit allows alterations to the apps that are integrated within the various software applications.
+Shotgun Toolkit allows alterations to the apps that are integrated within various software packages.
 One of the functions of the Workfiles app is the **+New Task** button, which allows a user to add a new task in the **File Open** dialog box.
-By default this function is enabled for every user at every phase of a project.
-A pipeline Technical Director (TD) might want to control at which point in a pipeline a new task can, or cannot, be added and by whom.

-A studio may have a standardized naming convention for new tasks and a specific person on the production team who is responsible for maintaining the naming conventions for all points in a pipeline involving Maya.
-If it’s a large project with multiple artists, you can imagine what kinds of naming conventions will arise allowing all of those creative types to develop new tasks and name those tasks whatever they fancy.
-In this case the TD would disable the **+New Task** button for all the points in a pipeline where artists will be working in Maya.
+By default, this function is enabled for every user at every phase of a project.
+But a studio might want to restrict this functionality – say, if they have a specific naming convention, or want to limit task creation to a project's production management team.
+In this case, they would disable the **+New Task** button for all the points in a pipeline where artists will be working in Maya.

 ## Disabling the +New Task button for projects in Maya